Thanksgiving is right around the corner and the Waldorf School’s Cafeteria staff is getting ready.

-On Thursday, November 21st, students in grades 4-12 will enjoy Chef Gill’s famous “Turkey Meatloaf Roulade” wrapped in puff pastry.
+On Tuesday, November 22nd (the day before the Thanksgiving Assembly and two days before Thanksgiving Day), students in grades 4-12 will enjoy Chef Gill’s famous “Turkey Meatloaf Roulade” wrapped in puff pastry.
 (For those who are vegetarians, there will also be a “veggie-loaf roulade” option, also wrapped in puff pastry.)
 The luncheon will include all the traditional Thanksgiving side trimmings – like gravy, homemade cranberry sauce (see recipe below), stuffing, mashed potatoes, roasted butternut squash, and string beans.
 And the feast doesn’t end there.
 For dessert, Chef Gill and her staff have apple crump pie or pumpkin pie too!

 Says Chef Gill, “From my kitchen to your’s, I wish you and your family a warm and peaceful Thanksgiving!”